pieterminnaar/clean-data/README.md

 Run the analysis with the command: **source**("run_analysis.R")

 After the file completes a file named `tidy_data.txt` will be in the working directory.
+This file contains the averages for the mean and standard deviation values in rows, not columns.

 See the `CodeBook.md` file for a description of the workflow that creates the output file.